Connecting topological strings and spectral theory via non-autonomous Toda equations: The large time expansion

 \section{The large time expansion}

-The solution given in \eqref{eq:taunek} is an explicit and generic solution for the non-autonomous Toda system \eqref{eq:Todatau1} at small time, namely it is a convergent expansion at small $T$.
+The solution given in \eqref{eq:taunek} is an explicit and generic solution for the non-autonomous Toda system \eqref{eq:Todatau1} at small time, namely it is a convergent expansion at small $T$\footnote{ The proof of this fact for \(N=2\) is written in \cite[Proposition 1]{Its:2014lga}.
+The proof for the arbitrary \(N\) can be obtained as a trivial generalization.}.
 A natural question to ask is whether we can find an analogous solution at large time, i.e.~around $T= \infty$.
 To address this question, we generalise the ideas of \cite{Gavrylenko:2020gjb} from $N=2$ to generic $N$.
 Our approach consists of two steps.
 First, we use our result \eqref{mresult} to obtain the large time expansion of the tau function at the specific initial conditions compatible with \eqref{eta0}.
 Then we perform analytic continuation to generic values of initial conditions.